alexgeunholee/zeus-software-security/README.md

 Buffer Overflow Attacks overwrite a buffer in a computer memory beyond buffer boundary so that a nearby code pointer is set to an address that attackers desire: The control-flow diverts to the attacker’s destination when the pointer is de-referenced.
 From the attacker’s destination, illegal control-flow begins that results in allowing the attacker to execute arbitrary code or leaking of critical information.
 Zeus dynamically re-encrypts code pointers using code for encryption inserted at compile time for obfuscation of code pointers to mitigate both control-flow interception and leakage of code pointer values.
 Zeus re-encrypts code pointers in runtime before or after risky operations.

 Zeus can successfully mitigate real world cyber security attacks reported in CVE (Common Vulnerabilities and Exposures).
-Followings illustrate some demos regarding Zeus defense againt real world cyber security attacks reported in CVE.
+Followings illustrate some demos regarding Zeus defense against real world cyber security attacks reported in CVE.

 Zeus Defense Demo against Code Pointer Attack I